AlexsLemonade/training-modules/workshop-releases.md

 ### Testing on the RStudio server

-If you are testing the Docker image on the Data Lab RStudio server, you can use the following commands to pull the Docker image and run launch the container interactively with a bash shell:
+To test the Docker image on the Data Lab RStudio server, you will want to log into the server via SSH (not via the RStudio interface).
+You can then use the following commands to pull the Docker image and run launch the container interactively with a bash shell:

 ```bash
 docker pull ccdl/training_rstudio:edge